awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-restrict-access-examples.md

  **aws:ssmmessages:session\-id**
 This tag key includes a variable for the session ID as the value in the request to start a session\.
 The following example demonstrates a policy for cases where the caller type is `User`\.
 The value you supply for `aws:ssmmessages:session-id` is the ID of the user\.
-In this example, `AIDIODR4TAW7CSEXAMPLE` represents the ID of a user in your AWS account\.
-To retrieve the ID for a user in your AWS account, use the IAM command, `get-user`\.
+In this example, `AIDIODR4TAW7CSEXAMPLE` represents the ID of a user in your Amazon Web Services account\.
+To retrieve the ID for a user in your Amazon Web Services account, use the IAM command, `get-user`\.
 For information, see [get\-user](https://docs.aws.amazon.com/IAM/latest/UserGuide/get-user.html) in the AWS Identity and Access Management section of the *IAM User Guide*\.

 ```
 {